DGS-Net: Distillation-Guided Gradient Surgery for CLIP Fine-Tuning in AI-Generated Image Detection: Related Works

 With the rapid rise of large pre-trained models, particularly vision–language models such as CLIP \cite{radford2021learning}, recent studies have begun exploiting their powerful feature extraction and semantic understanding capabilities for AI-generated image detection.
-The impressive generalization ability of CLIP demonstrated in UnivFD \cite{ojha2023towards} has inspired a series of follow-up works that adapt or fine-tune CLIP for improved detection performance.
-Existing approaches can be broadly divided into two categories: (1) \textbf{feature-based methods}, which freeze the pre-trained network and optimize only the extracted features to enhance generalization \cite{ojha2023towards,koutlis2024leveraging,zhang2025towards}; and (2) \textbf{fine-tuning-based methods}, which update model parameters to learn task-specific features through full fine-tuning, low-rank adaptation (LoRA) \cite{liu2024mixture,tan2025c2p,yan2025ns}, or lightweight adaptation modules \cite{liu2024forgery,yan2024orthogonal,tao2025sagnet}.
-For instance, $\text{D}^3$ \cite{yang2025d} utilizes CLIP as a powerful feature backbone and introduces a parallel branch to disentangle universal fake artifacts from multi-generator images.
-VIB-Net \cite{zhang2025towards} applies a Variational Information Bottleneck to decouple and filter CLIP-extracted features, effectively suppressing task-irrelevant information.
-C2P-CLIP \cite{tan2025c2p} injects category-consistent cues into the text encoder and employs contrastive learning to improve cross-modal alignment.
+The impressive generalization ability of CLIP demonstrated in UnivFD \cite{ojha2023towards} has inspired a series of follow-up works, which can be broadly divided into two categories: (1) \textbf{feature-based methods}, which freeze the pre-trained network and optimize only the extracted features to enhance generalization \cite{ojha2023towards,koutlis2024leveraging,zhang2025towards,zhou2025brought}; and (2) \textbf{fine-tuning-based methods}, which update model parameters to learn task-specific features through full fine-tuning, low-rank adaptation (LoRA) \cite{liu2024mixture,tan2025c2p,yan2025noise,yan2025ns,liu2026mirror}, or lightweight adaptation modules \cite{liu2024forgery,yan2024orthogonal,tao2025sagnet}.
+For instance, VIB-Net \cite{zhang2025towards} applies a Variational Information Bottleneck to decouple CLIP-extracted features, effectively suppressing task-irrelevant information.
+C2P-CLIP \cite{tan2025c2p} injects category-consistent cues into the text encoder to improve cross-modal alignment.
 Effort \cite{yan2024orthogonal} constructs two orthogonal subspaces to preserve pre-trained priors while learning forgery-related representations.
-NS-Net \cite{yan2025ns} further constructs a NULL-Space of semantic features to remove semantic interference embedded in visual features.
+NS-Net \cite{yan2025ns} constructs a NULL-Space of semantic features to remove semantic interference embedded in visual features.

 Despite these advances, existing fine-tuning strategies often degrade the transferable priors of pre-trained models, leading the network to rely on dataset-specific shortcuts rather than learning intrinsic artifact-level cues that generalize across different generators.